Receive a free 2 day Cape Town City Stay package when Find out more

 In the late afternoon you have the option of joining a sundowner game drive in the private game area.
 The sunset game drive needs to be booked with your safari guide this morning.

-This morning we drive into the world-famous Kruger National Park - one of Africa's best game reserves and South Africa’s premier national park.
-We go in search of the Big Five of Africa and the variety of other wildlife and birds found in this vast game park.
+This morning we drive to the world-famous Kruger National Park - one of Africa's best game reserves and South Africa’s premier national park.
+Entering Kruger, we go in search of the Big Five of Africa and the variety of other wildlife and birds found in this vast game park.

 In the late afternoon we return to our camp for dinner and a good night's rest.
 This evening you have the option of setting off into the reserve on a sunset game drive.